Assembling your view…

 Surprising?
 Maybe.
 But the data's clear.

 And here's what ties it all together: Oregon — Portland premium contrasting with inland bargains.
-And broadly, the 5 cities we track here average a cost index of 102 and median income of $80,269.
-It's a clear buyer's market compared to national norms.
+And broadly, the 5 cities we track here average a cost index of 110 and median income of $80,269.
+It lands right near the national baseline, which makes the differences between individual cities all the more important.
 The typical rent runs $1,752/month, which is $143 less than the national median.
 An outlier in the best sense.

 Bottom line: Gresham leads this ranking for clear, data-backed reasons — but the "best" city depends on your priorities.
 Click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
 If you're seriously considering a move, use our salary calculator to model your specific income against these numbers.